 Therefore remarketing is an excellent way to take visitor booking behavior into account when crafting your context-sensitive travel marketing campaigns.
 By targeting previous visitors and convincing them to return to your site when it is right for them, your online bookings will increase.

-Remarketing with the Google Display Network is only one way to remind people that are familiar with your travel brand to come back to your tourism website.
+Remarketing with the Google Display Network is only one way to remind people who are familiar with your travel brand to come back to your tourism website.
 Google is one of several vendors offering remarketing and retargeting platforms and based on your advertising budget you should investigate the best option.